IEEE-SaTML/2025/content/_index/content.md

 #### Keynotes

 We are excited to have the following keynote speakers in the SATML 2025 program.
-For more details about each keynote talk, please visit the <a href="keynotes">keynotes page</a>.
+For more details about each talk, please visit the <a href="keynotes">keynotes page</a>.

 <div class="row keynotes">
   <div class="col-md-4 text-center">